 Step Two: Add the chicken thighs and bake for 20 minutes.
 The internal temperature should be at least 140 degrees.
 Make sure to drain any liquid from the dish.

-Step Three: Top the baked chicken with Velvet cubes and the Rotel.
-Put the dish bake into the oven and bake for another 10-15 minutes.
+Step Three: Top the par-baked chicken with Velvet cubes and the Rotel tomatoes and green chiles.
+Put the dish back into the oven and bake for another 10-15 minutes.
 The chicken temperature now needs to be 160 degrees internally.

 Variations

-Salsa con queso - If you have a jar of salsa con queso you can par-cook the chicken, pour that right on top, and then just finish baking.
+- Salsa con queso - If you have a jar of salsa con queso or queso blanco, you can par-cook the chicken, pour that right on top, and then just finish baking.

 Common Questions